iNavFlight/inav/README.md

 There is lots of documentation here: https://github.com/iNavFlight/inav/tree/master/docs

 If what you need is not covered then refer to the baseflight documentation.
-If you still can't find what you need then visit the #cleanflight on the Freenode IRC network
+If you still can't find what you need then visit the #iNavflight on the Freenode IRC network

 ## IRC Support and Developers Channel